RR0/uDb/README.md

 #### Record for record that match some criteria

-    node udb --match year=1952&month=8&day=12
+    node udb --match year=1972&month=8&day=12

-will output records about case that occurred on August 12th, 1952.
+will output records about cases that occurred on August 12th, 1972.

 ## TODO